nnaben/SOC-AzureProject/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/YQNa9Pp.jpg)

-The architecture of the mini honeynet in Azure consists of the following components:
+List of the components of the mini honeynet architecture in Azure consists are as follows:

-- Virtual Network (VNet)
 - Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
+- Virtual Machines (1 linux vm and 2 windows vms)
+- Virtual Network (named Lab-VNet)
-- Log Analytics Workspace
+- Log Analytics Workspace (name LAW-Cyber-lab)
-- Azure Key Vault
+- Azure Key Vault (name akv-cyberlab)
-- Azure Storage Account
+- Azure Storage Account (named sacyberlab02)
-- Microsoft Sentinel
+- Microsoft Sentinel (the same with Log Analytic Workspace (LAW-Cyber-Lab))

 For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.